Skip to content

 OWASP Web Security Testing Guide 4.2 > 5.
 Authorization Testing > 5.1.
 Testing Directory Traversal File Include

 LFI vulnerabilities typically occur due to poor input validation or lack of proper security mechanisms in web applications.
-Attackers exploit these vulnerabilities by manipulating input parameters that are used to specify file paths or filenames within the application:
+Let's see some examples of vulnerable code:

 Impact: